 With encouragement from governmental bodies as well as changes in regulations in the commercial use of airspace, businesses around the world are starting to enter the consumer drone delivery market.
-Bevond simple convenience to the consumer, drone delivery offers much promise in terms of the delivery of medicine and food in hard to reach areas.
+Beyond simple convenience to the consumer, drone delivery offers much promise in terms of the delivery of medicine and food in hard to reach areas.
 Furthermore, drones can often provide services or deliveries to allow for a last mile delivery to the home, which can offer significant reductions in CO2 emissions (Goodchild & Toy, 2017).

 In order to compete in the global market place for drones, in October 2017, then President of the United States, Barack Obama, approved a UAS Integration Pilot Program.
 The program was created to provide an opportunity for local governments to partner with private sector organizations to accelerate safe UAS integration into national airspace.
 The program was touted as expecting to provide immediate opportunities for new and expanding commercial UAS operations.
-A variety of laws may be applicable to drones and their usage including trespassing, publication of public facts, and stalking and harassment (Vallesenor, 2013).
-To complicate things further, different localities such as states and towns may each have differing laws in relation to airspace usage according to federal legislation.